The SAGER guidelines

 Sex and gender questions are available to encourage authors of scientific articles to check whether sex and gender are properly reported in their manuscripts.

-The SAGER Guidelines are included in the EQUATOR website and are listed in the Research Reporting Guidelines of the US National Library of Medicine.
+The SAGER guidelines are included in the EQUATOR website and are listed in the Research Reporting Guidelines of the US National Library of Medicine.

-In 2023 GENDRO, EASE and Elsevier created a nine-module online course to raise awareness of sex and gender issues and promote the use of the SAGER Guidelines.
+In 2023 GENDRO, EASE and Elsevier created a nine-module online course to raise awareness of sex and gender issues and promote the use of the SAGER guidelines.
 These are hosted on Elsevier’s Research Academy.

-The achievements of the Gender Policy Committee will continue to be published on these pages.
 The work of the Gender Equity in the Editorial Workforce Project, has been redirected to the Equity, Diversity and Inclusion (EDI) Committee.